-An example job is depicted in Listing 1 and Figure 3.
-It uses two specific scans to measure the signal spectrum of two frequency ranges Ch 1 and Ch 2.
+An example job is depicted in Listing 1 and Figure 2.
+It uses two specific scans to measure the signal spectrum of two frequency ranges $Ch \ 1$ and $Ch \ 2$.
 The first scan uses two DWELLS in one SWEEP, whereas the second scan uses one DWELL in a single SWEEP, thus, representing two different sampling strategies.
 The STEP in the second scan defines a frequency stepping of 2 MHz.
-Finally, Listing 1 introduces a delay $(t_d)$ after the two scans have been recorded.
+Finally, Listing 1 introduces a delay (t_d) after the two scans have been recorded.

 '''

 loops 2

-scan f1 f2 1 2 1 // Ch1

-scan f3 f4 2 1 1 // Ch2

-delay t_d

-loope

 '''

+scan f1 f2 1 2 1 // Ch1 scan f3 f4 2 1 1 // Ch2 delay t_d loope

-Listing 1.
-Example job
+Listing 1: Example job

-A. Timing of the Measurements on TelosB
+3.1 Timing of the Measurements on TelosB

 In order to interpret the measured RSSI values, it is crucial that the relative timing between the samples is known.
-As we stated in Section II-A interrupts are disabled during the measurement process and, thus, its behavior becomes deterministic.
+As we stated in Section 2.1 interrupts are disabled during the measurement process and, thus, its behavior becomes deterministic.
 Based on timing measurements and analysis of the assembler output, we created a model for our job descriptions.
 All measurements were made with the help of an oscilloscope that we connected to an I/O pin of the mote.
-According to our findings every command adds a constant delay $t_c=7\,\mu \rm s.$ For a scan we figured out two relevant timings, while one covers a single measurement which takes a time $t_r=80\,\mu \rm s$ , switching the frequency adds a delay $t_s=300\,\mu \rm s$ .
-Apart from additional instructions that are required to tune to another frequency, $t_s$ also includes the time to generate the first RSSI value.
-According to the standard, each RSSI measurement should be averaged over eight symbols [10], which correspond to 128 $\mu \rm s$ .
-Thus, with the number of sampled frequencies $n_f$ , the total time for a $scan\ t{scan}$ can be calculated as
+According to our findings every command adds a constant delay $t_c = 7 \,\mu$ s.
+For a scan we figured out two relevant timings, while one covers a single measurement which takes a time $t_r = 80 \,\mu$ s, switching the frequency adds a delay $t_s = 300 \,\mu$ s.
+Apart from additional instructions that are required to tune to another frequency, t_s also includes the time to generate the first RSSI value.
+According to the standard, each RSSI measurement should be averaged over eight symbols [1], which correspond to 128 μ s.
+Thus, with the number of sampled frequencies n_f , the total time for a scan t{scan} can be calculated as

-Figure 4.
-Example WiFi detection
+Figure 3: Example WiFi detection

-$$\begin{split} n_f &= \lfloor (END - START)/STEPS \rfloor \\ t{scan} &= n_f \cdot SWEEP \cdot DWELL \cdot t_r \\ &+ n_f \cdot SWEEP \cdot t_s + t_c. \end{split}$$
+$$n{f} = \lfloor (END - START) / STEPS \rfloor$$

+$$t{scan} = n{f} \cdot SWEEP \cdot DWELL \cdot t{r}$$

+$$+ n{f} \cdot SWEEP \cdot t{s} + t{c}.$$

-With this formula the timings $t{m1}$ and $t{m2}$ from Figure 3 can be determined.
+With this formula the timings t{m1} and t{m2} from Figure 2 can be determined.
 The delay can be specified in the range from 7 μs to 50 ms. Currently it is implemented as a busy-waiting loop that needs three CPU cycles per iteration.
 Hence, the delay resolution is 0.77 μs which is determined by the clock speed of the microcontroller that runs at 3.9 MHz.

-B. WiFi Detection
+3.2 WiFi Detection

 To demonstrate the features of our framework we implemented a simple detection module for WiFi.
-Figure 4 shows a screenshot of the visualization while the WiFi detector is running in our office.
+Figure 3 shows a screenshot of the visualization while the WiFi detector is running in our office.
 It can be seen that two separate WiFi networks have been recognized.
-To accomplish this, the detector takes rough sampling data from the entire 2.4 GHz band and matches it with the spectral masks that are defined in the standard.
-These rough samples are visualized by the horizontal lines that cover the whole spectrum.
-Based on the matching a threshold is used to decide if WiFi networks are present and if so, on which channels they operate.
-In our case, the detector recognized two WiFi networks and limits its sampling range to the corresponding frequencies.
-The samples are generated in an interleaved manner as depicted in Figure 4.
-The correspondig sample job is shown in Listing 2.
+To accomplish this, the detector takes rough sampling data from the entire 2.4 GHz spectrum and matches it with the spectral masks that are defined in the standard.
+Based on this matching a threshold is used to decide where WiFi networks may be present.
+Then, the detector focuses on the two parts of the spectrum where these networks operate and samples these candidate channels in an interleaved manner as shown on the right side of Figure 3.
 With this approach, the module is able to detect individual channels as long no other protocol interferes.
-However, differentiating multiple interference sources that operate in the same frequency range remains as open challenge. loops 5
+However, differentiating multiple interference sources that operate in the same frequency range remains as open challenge.

-scan 1 23 1 1 1 // Ch1

-scan 51 73 1 1 1 // Ch11

-loope